 Non-cash rewards are usually taxed at lower rates and can be obtained at a discounted price by the business.
 This puts a little more control in your hands.
 As a result, you can make more effective long-term plans for your reward strategy and still keep distributors happy and motivated by ensuring they get something special and worthwhile for all the work they’ve put in.

 With the help of a strategic reward and recognition platform, you can encourage the behaviours you'd like to see accompanying your brand's sales process.
 Excellent customer service, improved product knowledge and above and beyond actions can turn your distribution channel into a network of brand ambassadors.
 At Incentivesmart, we specialise in placing motivation and engagement at the forefront of your sales strategy.
-Speak to our experts today for a free trial of our platform and find out more about our tailored services.
+Speak to our experts today for a free demo of our platform and find out more about our tailored services.